 - 1. The basics: attend class; finish assigned readings on time; participate in discussions.
 I expect you to be prepared for every meeting, which means that you need to pose thoughtful questions and ideas to the group.
 This is not a straightforward lecture course: whether or not you meet these criteria determines how many participation points you receive.
 Difficult terrain lies ahead, but the challenge, I assure you, will be mutual.
 I want us to grapple with the texts, engage in spirited conversation, and pose more questions than answers. - 2.
-Quizzes, one per play and given at random, will consist of 2-3 short-answer questions posed at the beginning of class.
-The quizzes will be closed-book; they will be impossible to answer sufficiently without having read the material in advance.
-Your answers will spur that day's discussion and serve as valuable studying guides for your exams (I hope). - 3.
+Quizzes, one per play and given at random, will consist of 3 (very) short-answer questions posed at the beginning of class.
+The quizzes will be closed-book and will be impossible to answer sufficiently without having read the material ahead of time.
+Your answers will spur that day's discussion and serve as valuable studying guides for your exams. - 3.
 Complete the midterm and the final exam (both will include passage analysis and an essay). - 4.
-Theater review: you will write a brief review of the School of Theatre & Dance's production of Pericles at the WVU Creative Arts Center on 3/2-3/3 and 3/14-3/19.
-Attendance is required.
-(Details to come.)
+Performance review: you will write a brief review of the Royal Shakespeare Company's production of Julius Caesar (2012).
+I will make the film available to you far in advance.
+(I will also arrange a screening for us: details to come.)